 - Total mileage: 45

-- Testing states: Colorado and Utah
+- Testing states: Colorado, Utah

 Kelty Journey PerfectFIT Signature Child Carrier